vinstic-myshell/myshell-doc-en/product-manual/robot-creative-workshop/robot-definition.md

 Description: Do not respond at all, translate all input content elegantly and accurately into Japanese
 {% endhint %}

-When you successfully generate it, you will get a complete definition, tags, greetings, robot introduction, tags, and enhanced prompts.\
+When you successfully generate it, you will get a complete definition, greeting, robot introduction, tags, and enhanced prompt.\
 You can adjust the generated text content as you like to achieve the best performance of the robot.

 If you encounter any problems when using Auto-write, you can seek help from MyShell's [Discord](https://discord.gg/myshellzh) server, where active community users will help you solve the problem.